FadyWaheed11/Foodics_Task/README.md

 ✅ Prevents unnecessary browser or session duplications.
 ✅ Improves memory efficiency and resource management.

-In our case, we want to ensure that we have only one instance of WebDriver throughout the test execution.
+In our case, we want to ensure that we have only one instance of WebDriver
+throughout the test execution.

 Implementation in the UI part:

-In the utils package, we have a class named DriverFactory, which manages the WebDriver instance using the Singleton Design Pattern.
+In the `utils` package, we have a class named `DriverFactory`, which manages the
+WebDriver instance using the Singleton Design Pattern.

  ```java
 private static WebDriver driver;